 - Artists: Tinna Ottesen, Wendy Van Wynsberghe, Einat Tuchman, Naomi Kerkhove, Frances Mckenzie, Leo Kay, a.o.

 - Gosie is artist in resident at wpZimmer.
-Her work is supported and presented at home and abroad by a.o. workspace brussels, ccStrombeek, Beursschouwburg, Recyclart, Belluard Festival (Fribourg), De Lustwarande (Tilburg), Phenomena Festival Montreal, Arc (Romainmôtier), Indisciplinarte (Terni), Local (Reykjavik).
+Her work is supported and presented at home and abroad by workspace brussels, ccStrombeek, Beursschouwburg, Recyclart, Belluard Festival (Fribourg), De Lustwarande (Tilburg), Phenomena Festival Montreal, Arc (Romainmôtier), Indisciplinarte (Terni), Local (Reykjavik).

 You can download Gosie Vervloessem’s portfolio below: